milanmadar/coolio-orm/README.md

 # PHP Database Acces (ORM, DBAL)

+ORM (Object Relation Mapper) is a set of classes that represent your data in PHP code and help you with reading/writing data from/to the db (see the Scaffold section to generate your Model from a database table).

 This ORM is well tested on MySQL and PostgreSQL (also with PostGIS extension for Geometry and Geography).
 It should work on any other SQL database that Doctrine DBAL supports, but we didn't test it on the others.

+CoolioORM is a database-first approach, which means you first create your database tables, and then you generate (scaffold) the PHP classes from the database tables.

+It integrate well into <a href="https://symfony.com/doc/current/index.html" target="_blank">Symfony framework</a> as a Bundle (you can autowire `\Milanmadar\CoolioORM\ORM`).

+**NOTE: This ORM was designed for medium to large projects, where you have thousands or millions of rows in the database tables.
+Hence, It doesn't handle many-to-one or many-to-many relations like `$catagory->getProducts()` (because `getProducts()` would return 100.000 rows).
+But its very easy to do that with the query builder, and you have full control (and easy control) over `LIMIT` and `ORDER BY` there.**

 It is based on <a href="https://www.doctrine-project.org/projects/doctrine-dbal/en/4.2/reference/introduction.html#introduction" target="_blank">Doctrine DBAL</a>.

-CoolioORM is a database-first approach, which means you first create your database tables, and then you generate (scaffold) the PHP classes from the database tables.

-It integrate well into <a href="https://symfony.com/doc/current/index.html" target="_blank">Symfony framework</a> as a Bundle
+The basics are:

+- Create Foreign Keys in your database tables and CoolioORM will automatically create the relations in the PHP classes
+- Switch between databases (like copy something from production to your local dev database, or do a migration with data processing)
+- It supports everything that Doctrine DBAL supports, additionally it supports Arrays easier and NULLs easier (with `$queryBuilder->andWhereColumn()`)

 ---